 As the sun descended, the water changed colors.
 A cool darkness crept over the ocean.
 The moon became a spotlight in the night sky.

 I looked up at the stars and they winked at me.
-It was 2am and I was filled with so many questions.
+It was 2am and I was filled with wonder.
 I decided to grab a kayak from the clubhouse and started for the water.

 The first few waves were heavy and intense.
 I worried for a moment I would fall in.
 I felt a chilling uneasiness in the darkness.
 I couldn’t see anyone on the beach or anything on the water.

 I let my apprehension sit.
 After I got past the first few waves, the rocking subsided and it became very peaceful.
 I tilted my head back and gazed up into the celestial sphere

 I felt the pull of the moon and a sense of curiosity.
 I thought of every place I have ever traveled.
 I thought of the Sky as my witness for every triumph and failure.

 I wondered if my silly stupid life made a difference.
 Maybe like the stars, all I was, and am is a twinkling spec in the universe.